matuzo/matuzoat/src/blog/testing-with-tab/testing-with-tab.md

 ## 7. Off-screen items

 Does the focus indicator suddenly disappear while you keep tabbing?
 It’s likely that you’re focusing off-screen items.
-You have to hide them correctly. `height: 0`, `transform: translateX(-100%)`, etc. don’t remove items from tab order, `display: none;` does.
+You have to hide them correctly. `height: 0`, `transform: translateX(-100%)`, etc. don’t remove items from tab order, `display: none;` or `visibility:hidden` do.

 <div class="skip-link-container">
 <a href="#codepen1-skip" class="skip-link skip-link--inline">Skip CodePen</a>